LucasvanKasteren/eduvpn-log-analysis/README.md

 The "impossible travel" principle poses a potential security risk for the security eduVPN.
 This principle refers to a scenario where a user establishes a VPN connection from two geographically distant locations within an improbably short timeframe.
 This situation could indicate unauthorized access or a compromised device being used to connect to the eduVPN service.

 ### Detection Approach
 To address the security risk as described above, a log analysis tool in Python 3 has been developed.
 This tool is designed to analyze eduVPN log files and detect potential security incidents related to the "impossible travel" principle.
 The tool utilizes the eduVPN logs to identify geolocation information of a connected user.
-To achieve this it leverages the `mmdblookup` command and the [MaxMind-DB-Reader](https://github.com/maxmind/MaxMind-DB-Reader-python) Python library together with the "IP to City Lite" database from [DB IP](https://db-ip.com/db/download/ip-to-city-lite) databases, to map the source IP address to geolocation information.
+To achieve this it leverages the [MaxMind-DB-Reader](https://github.com/maxmind/MaxMind-DB-Reader-python) Python library together with the "IP to City Lite" database from [DB IP](https://db-ip.com/db/download/ip-to-city-lite) databases, to map the source IP address to geolocation information.
 As soon as we obtain the geolocation information when a user connects, we try to detect the impossible travel scenario.
 The chosen approach calculates the distance between two latitude and longitude coordinates from different login attempts of the same user.
 To do this we use [python3-geopy library](https://packages.debian.org/bookworm/python3-geopy) which uses the geodesic distance.
 In short, this metric calculates the shortest path between two points along the earth's surface.
 By using the time difference between two login attempts we can calculate the pace at which a user has travelled between different locations.
 A pace threshold of 1000km/h is set to check if the travelled distance between two login attempts has happened within a reasonable pace.
 If this threshold gets exceeded a flag is raised and the an email notification is sent to the server.

 A schematic overview can be found at the bottom of this document.